The 5 Most Important Moments of Your Surrogate's Pregnancy

 - A chance for you to get know your baby’s doctor and their team; and to sign important HIPPA consents so as to expedite communication and sharing of information and keep you update to date on the latest and greatest of your pregnancy.

 But more importantly, the scan is looking for any potential growth issues or placenta issues in advance.
 Don’t fret too much though; there are many early issues that resolve as the pregnancy continues.
-If your Doctor does detect anything of concern, they will likely schedule further ultrasounds and consults with other professionals as needed.
+If the doctor does detect anything of concern, they will likely schedule further ultrasounds and consults with other professionals as needed.
 So again, being at this appointment with your surrogate is helpful as you will be able to learn so much and know what is coming down the road.

 This is also a good time to make sure that the Birthing Center of your choice has a copy of your Birth Plan.
 Are their any special accommodations they are able to make?
 For instance, will they be able to give you a separate room (from your surrogate) after delivery for you to welcome and care for your baby?
 Your surrogacy agency should be able to support you in knowing what to expect and helping you transition from the world of fertility treatment to parenthood.